facebookresearch/habitat-sim/docs/pages/attributesJSON.rst

      <articulated_object_name>.ao_config.json

-`An example of an appropriately configured articulated object Attributes file can be found below <facebookresearch/habitat-sim/blob/main/data/test_assets/urdf/skinned_prism.ao_config.json`_:
+`An example of an appropriately configured Articulated Object Attributes file can be found below <facebookresearch/habitat-sim/blob/main/data/test_assets/urdf/skinned_prism.ao_config.json>`_:

 .. include:: ../../data/test_assets/urdf/skinned_prism.ao_config.json
     :code: json

-articulated object URDF File And Assets
+Articulated Object URDF File And Assets
 ---------------------------------------

 Below are the handles and descriptors for the source URDF file and the render asset/skin used by an articulated object.